puppybits/Truth-News/svvdtjnhsa.md

 be shown to the readers.
 2. Anyone can be an auditor.
-They can issue corrections, rate the accuracy, add annotations, references and add hindsight about how practical a position actually worked out wi.
+They can issue corrections, rate the accuracy, add annotations, references and add hindsight about how practical a position actually worked out with the .
 This allows readers to not only see truthfulness but also those who consistently put things like policy ideals over practicality, reason and realistic expectations will receive hits to their